Assertion Failure in SQLite: Debugging `codeWithoutRowidPreupdate` and `btreeInitPage` Errors

 To address these assertion failures, follow a systematic approach that includes debugging, fixing the immediate issues, and adopting best practices to prevent recurrence.

-• Handle Vacuuming Carefully: Vacuuming is a resource-intensive operation that can expose underlying issues in the database.
+PRAGMA max_page_countis set to a value that accommodates the database’s needs.
+Avoid setting it too low, as this can lead to resource exhaustion during operations like vacuuming. - Handle Vacuuming Carefully: Vacuuming is a resource-intensive operation that can expose underlying issues in the database.
 Ensure that the database is in a consistent state before initiating a vacuum.
-Consider using PRAGMA incremental_vacuum instead of VACUUM for large databases.
+Consider using

 By following these steps, you can resolve the assertion failures in codeWithoutRowidPreupdate and btreeInitPage and ensure that your SQLite databases remain robust and reliable.